THE LIVING HERITAGE

 Narratives

-Since a vraski* is round, the canons* are of different lengths and arranged in a specific order.
+Since a vraski* is round, the canonia* are of different lengths and arranged in a specific order.

-The canons*, on their underside, where the bees build the combs, were bevelled.
-On both sides.
-Bees are, in a sense, forced to draw comb following the "path" shown by the canon*.
-Without a bevel, the colony could then build the combs crosswise and cover all the canons*, which was a big problem, because then, in order to manage the colony, you had to basically ruin the entire hive.
+The canonia*, on their underside, where the bees build comb, have a bevel on both sides.
+Bees are, in a sense, forced to draw comb following the "path" set by the canoni*.
+Without the bevel, the colony might build comb crosswise joining all canonia*, which is a big problem because then, managing the colony would require to ruin the entire hive.

 *vraski: vertical movable-comb clay hive of Crete